What is landlord boiler cover?

 Landlord boiler cover vs Central heating cover

-The differences between landlord boiler and central heating cover can be confusing, especially while a boiler is part of the wider central heating.
-As a general rule of thumb, boiler cover will only cover your boiler and controls, while central heating cover is for your boiler, controls, radiators, pipework and cylinder.
-Central heating system cover is typically referred to as boiler and heating cover as it covers more than just the boiler.
+As a general rule of thumb, boiler cover will only protect your boiler and controls, while central heating cover is for your boiler, controls, radiators, pipework, and cylinder.
+Central heating cover is typically referred to as boiler and heating cover as it covers more than just the boiler.

 What landlord boiler cover do I need?